SinTan1729/chhoto-url/README.md

 To enable public mode, set `public_mode` to `Enable`.
 With this, anyone will be able to add links.
 Listing existing links or deleting links will need admin access using the password.

+By default, the server sends `no-cache` and `private` Cache-Control headers.
+To disable those, set `cache_control_header` to `Disable`.
+It might help boost performance if served through a proxy.

 ## Instructions for CLI usage
 The application can be used from the terminal using something like `curl`.
 In all the examples below, replace `http://localhost:4567` with where your instance of `chhoto-url` is accessible.